How to Keep Your Brain Healthy, According to a Neurosurgeon

 May 30, 2025

-That might sound terrifying, but here's the thing: this delicate three-pound organ controls everything you think, feel, and do.
-And unlike what you might assume, protecting it doesn't require expensive supplements or complicated biohacking protocols.
+That might sound terrifying, but here’s the thing: this fragile three-pound organ controls everything you think, feel, and do.

-Dr. D'Amico, who spends his days literally operating on brains, has a surprisingly simple approach to brain health.
-Here's what someone who sees the brain up close every day actually does to protect his own.
+Dr. D’Amico, who spends his days literally operating on brains, has a grounded, practical approach to brain health.
+Here’s what someone who sees it up close every day actually does to protect his own.

 The Foundation: Use It or Lose It

-"You got to use it or lose it without a doubt - challenge yourself," Dr. D'Amico explains.
-But his definition of "using your brain" might surprise you.
+“You got to use it or lose it without a doubt.
+Challenge yourself.”

 Read Books (Yes, Actual Books)

-"Read a book.
-Reading a book expands your ideas, right?
-Everything we do is based on our beliefs and our beliefs are built on our experiences.
-The best way to increase your experiences is to read a goddamn book because it takes you to a place that you are not in."
+“Read a book.
+Reading expands your ideas.
+Everything we do is based on our beliefs, and our beliefs are built on our experiences.
+The best way to increase your experiences is to read a goddamn book because it takes you to a place that you are not in.”

 Listen to Music Thoughtfully

-"Listen to music.
-Think about the music that you're listening to, right?
-Why is this, why do I like this or why don't I like this?
-Go listen to something else."
+“Listen to music.
+Think about what you’re listening to.
+Why do I like this?
+Why don’t I like this?
+Go listen to something else.”

 Look at Art and Think